menu icon

 Instructions

 • In a large plate or container, place sliced tofu along with the soy sauce and sesame oil.
-Toss to combine and let it marinate for at least 30 minutes.
+Marinate for at least 30 minutes.

-• In the meantime, prepare vegetables, and make peanut sauce by combining all ingredients needed.
+• While tofu is marinating, make peanut sauce by combining all ingredients needed.
 Give it a taste, adding more seasonings if needed.

 • For rice vermicelli, soak it in boiling water for 2-3 minutes, or until they are cooked.
 Drain and set it aside.